MelTobias/DATA3402-Final/README.md

 ## Overview

 The goal is to classify mushrooms as edible or poisonous based solely on physical characteristics.
 The dataset contains only categorical features, making this a good test of models that can handle non-numeric input effectively.
 This project frames the problem as a binary classification task.
-The data was cleaned and label encoded, and two models were explored.
+The data was cleaned and label encoded, and two models were explored:

 * Random Forest
 * K-Nearest Neighbors

 The best-performing model was Random Forest, which achieved a perfect score (100% accuracy), which was common to others who worked with this dataset.
 The classification report and confusion matrix confirm strong performance across both classes.

+At first, the perfect score raised concerns about possible overfitting or data leakage.
+However, after carefully double-checking the preprocessing pipeline, ensuring that the test set was properly separated, and comparing results across different model types, it became clear that this result was not a fluke.
+The dataset itself is inherently simple — certain physical traits (like odor or gill color) are so distinct between edible and poisonous mushrooms that even basic models can easily separate the classes.

+In this case, Random Forest was a simple, interpretable solution to a straightforward problem — and the unusually clean and separable nature of the dataset allowed for a genuine 100% accuracy without overfitting.

 ## Summary of Work Done